AsteaFrostweb/2DDriftGame/README.md

 ## Feature Overview:

-### - Dev console and limited command API
+### Dev console and limited command API

-The developer/debugging console, enabled with the ` key, is a built in UI that allows debugging and access to a limited API.
+The developer/debugging console is enabled with the (`) key.
+It is a built in UI that allows debugging and access to a limited API.

 #### API
   - "show-ip"  :  Displays the current server IP assigned in the NetworkManager
   - "set-ip [ip]"  :  Sets the curerent server IP.
 Example: "set-ip localhost"